German police busts suspected refugee smuggling ring | DW | 19.01.2021

 The human trafficking operation allegedly dates back to at least April 2019.
 Prosecutors accuse the group of smuggling mostly Syrian refugees along the so-called Balkan route to Germany, concealing them in cars and small cargo vehicles.

-The suspects, of Syrian, Lebanese and Libyan descent, are said to have used vans and cars to move the refugees accross land borders, prosecutors said.
+The suspects, Syrian, Lebanese and Libyan nationals, are said to have used vans and cars to move the refugees across land borders, prosecutors said.

-Authorities say the operation was sophisticated, with ring members scouting police checkpoints and border crossings, ahead of the vehicles that transprorted the refugees.
+Authorities say the operation was sophisticated, with ring members scouting police checkpoints and border crossings, ahead of the vehicles that transported the refugees.

 They managed to sneak some 140 mostly Syrian refugees into Germany.

-The gang leader was regularly in touch and involved in coordinating the smugglers's activities through his smartphone, prosecutors said.
+The gang leader was regularly in touch and involved in coordinating the smugglers' activities on his smartphone, "albeit from a safe distance."

+Police got wind of the operation last August, when they caught one of the group's suspected operators in the act on a stretch of highway near the border with Austria.

+Authorities said they issued pre-trial detention warrants and seized a large amount of evidence, including the smartphones used by the group, in raids they conducted on Tuesday involving 400 federal police officers.

 The Interior Ministry has announced that Syrians convicted of serious crimes can be deported for the first time since 2012.
 The change, from January, won't affect the vast majority of refugees who have made Germany home.